StriverForPerfection/ALU/README.md

   4. Division.

   In addition, it has a **Gray code** address generator to allocated results to the correct location in the RAM.

+  *P.S: The RAR file has all of the files of the project in one package.*